background preloader

 Thule In classical and medieval literature, ultima Thule (Latin "farthermost Thule") acquired a metaphorical meaning of any distant place located beyond the "borders of the known world".[5]
 By the Late Middle Ages and early modern period, the Greco-Roman Thule was often identified with the real Iceland or Greenland.
 Sometimes Ultima Thule was a Latin name for Greenland, when Thule was used for Iceland.[6]
 By the late 19th century, however, Thule was frequently identified with Norway.[7][8]
 In 1910, the explorer Knud Rasmussen established a missionary and trading post in north-western Greenland, which he named "Thule" (later Qaanaaq).
 Thule has given its name to the northernmost United States Air Force airfield, Thule Air Base in northwest Greenland, and to the smaller lobe of Kuiper belt object 486958 Arrokoth, visited by the New Horizons spacecraft.
 Classical antiquity and the Middle Ages[edit] Strabo, in his Geographica (c.
 Solinus (d.
 Modern research[edit] Modern geography and science[edit]

-Medieval Fantasy City Generator by watabou This application generates a random medieval city layout of a requested size.
+Medieval Fantasy City Generator by watabou 🃏This generator is a part of Procgen Arcana.
+This application generates a random medieval city layout of a requested size.
 The generation method is rather arbitrary, the goal is to produce a nice looking map, not an accurate model of a city.
-All the actions and options are accessible via the context menu.
-Hot keys: 👉For development news and related stuff please check a dedicated reddit community.
-The first version of this generator was created for the monthly challenge #17 of the proceduralgeneration subreddit. 🏙️ To view a 3D model of a city export it as JSON and import the file into City Viewer.
+Right click to open the context menu with all the options. 👉For development news and related stuff please check a dedicated reddit community.
 You can use maps created by the generator as you like: copy, modify, include in your commercial rpg adventures etc. Made with Haxe + OpenFL, the source code is available here.
+Culturomics Send Anonymous Email, Anonymous Domain and Anonymous Hosting Fantastic Maps

 Related: